ory/kratos-selfservice-ui-node/README.md

     This could be for example `http://hive.my-app.com/`.
 - `BASE_URL`: The base url of this app.
 If served e.g. behind a proxy or via GitHub pages this would be the path, e.g.
     `/hive-selfservice-ui-node/`
+- `NODE_ENV=only-ui`: If setting environment variable `NODE_ENV` to `only-ui`, then all dependencies on e.g. ORY Hive will be disabled and only the UI will be shown.
+Useful for developing CSS or HTML.